kobolog/tesson/README.md

     tesson stop -g <group-name>

-NOTE: since Tesson relies on hardware topology to make decisions, it's important to understand that it has to be started _on the same machine as the Docker daemon_.
+> Since Tesson relies on hardware topology to make decisions, it's important to understand that it has to be started on the same machine as the Docker daemon_.
 Otherwise it will make decisions based on the wrong topology and ultimately fail to work.

 ## TODO